 An accessory attachment could be fastened to enable motorized winding.
 Though it would require more batteries, add weight, and likely create another point of failure for this brittle plastic gadget.

 Having finished shooting the roll, a neat reverse winder at the bottom of the camera may be unfolded and turned.
-Don’t forget to click the small silver button to unlock the gears.
+The small silver button unlocks the gears.
 Pulling the winder opens the cover.

 The camera’s shell is constructed from plastic with a few metal components.
-While brass chassis are often regarded as superior, quality plastic can yield a much lighter package.
+While brass chassis is often regarded as superior, quality plastic yields a much lighter package.

-PC35AF’s body is invisioned as a premium pocketable device.
+PC35AF’s body is envisioned as a premium pocketable device.
 The jet-black polymer is well-moulded and cut.
 The camera seems very sturdy and comes with some heft.

 Its top and bottom plates rely on tiny hinges to be held in place, which are easily cracked.
 Nothing a superglue and a steady hand won’t be able to fix.

 The overall feel in-hand is comparable to that of Polaroid SX-70, which also sports plastic chassis — only smaller and lighter.

 The worst-built component is the battery door, which is a single semi-flexible plastic flap that had cracked at the “hinge” on my copy.
 It looks almost like a part from another, much cheaper camera.
 On my copy, it required a duct-tape solution to work again.